 The principal activity of the company during the financial year was facilitating Community Bank services under management rights of Bendigo and Adelaide Bank Limited (Bendigo Bank).

 There have been no significant changes in the nature of this activity during the financial year.

 Review of operations

-Operations have continued to perform in line with expectations in challenging market conditions for most of the financial year.
 The profit of the company for the financial year after provision for income tax was: